-Standard track: 5th grade (Math), 6th grade (Advanced Math), 7th grade (Pre-Algebra) and 8th grade (Algebra I).
+Standard track: 6th grade (6th Standard Math), 7th grade (Pre-Algebra) and 8th grade (Algebra I).

 The Kingrey Center has two rock climbing walls: one 22’ in height for older students and one 8’ in height for younger students.
 An after school rock climbing club is available for middle schoolers.
-Younger students have access to their wall during regularly scheduled physical education classes.